 When it comes to outsourcing medical billing, both the provider and the outsourced company must mutually agree that the relationship is a partnership.
 Our U.S.-based tech support team is available to help with onboarding, to provide insight about importing charges, to report on financial performance, and to assist with any other questions you or your team may have.

 There are many benefits to outsourcing medical billing, while still feeling like it's being handled in-house.
 At NCG Medical, we believe that our success is your success.
-From handling medical billing and coding, to offering consulting services and much more, our team is dedicated to making it feel like we’re in-house.
+From handling medical billing and coding to offering consulting services and much more, our team is dedicated to making it feel like we’re in-house.

-Let Us Empower Your Practice
+Let Us Empower Your Medical Practice

 With NCG Medical, you’ll get all of this and more.
-With a specialty focus on physician practices, insurance background, and proven consultants, our team can effectively ensure the financial success of clients, allowing your medical practice to focus on what it does best: treat patients.
+With a focus on physician practices, insurance background, and proven consultants, our team can effectively ensure the financial success of clients, allowing your medical practice to focus on what it does best: treat patients.

-Our expertise is rooted in professional, technical and global billing for hospital and stand-alone healthcare practices.
+Our expertise is rooted in professional, technical, and global billing for hospital and stand-alone health care practices.
 We interface with systems like Elekta's Mosaiq© and Varian's Aria© to facilitate electronic data exchange of your charge information and use proprietary imaging and communication technology to interface with your practice or hospital staff to ensure secure data transfer.
 Additionally, NCG Medical is dedicated to the SSAE 18 auditing standard for service organization reporting by the Auditing Standards Board of the American Institute of Certified Public Accountants (AICPA).